ijaaz/Global-Climate-Change/document.md

-# Climate Change

-## Introduction

-## What is Global Warming?

-Global Warming is the rise of average temperature around the globe.
-Global warming is caused mainly by Greenhouse gases.
-The Greenhouse effect is caused by the absorption & emission of infrared rays, these affect the surface temperature of the planet.

 ![Global mean land-ocean temperature change from 1880–2013, relative to the 1951–1980 mean.
 The black line is the annual mean and the red line is the 5-year running mean.
 The green bars show uncertainty estimates.
 Source: NASA GISS. (click for larger image)](http://upload.wikimedia.org/wikipedia/commons/thumb/f/f8/Global_Temperature_Anomaly.svg/320px-Global_Temperature_Anomaly.svg.png)